Koenkk/zigbee2mqtt.io/docs/devices/SJCGQ11LM.md

 ## Notes

 ### Pairing
-Press and hold water logo on the device for +- 10 seconds until the blue light blinks three times, release the water logo (the blue light will blink once more) and wait.
+Press and hold water logo on the device for +- 10 seconds (you have to press quite hard). until the blue light blinks three times, release the water logo (the blue light will blink once more) and wait.

 ## Manual Home Assistant configuration
 Although Home Assistant integration through [MQTT discovery](../integration/home_assistant) is preferred,